clearlinux/how-to-clear/07-1-telemetry.md

 ~ # telemctl journal
 ```

-A full example of the hearbeat probe in C is documented in the source
+A full example of the heartbeat probe in C is documented in the source
 code here:

 * [https://github.com/clearlinux/telemetrics-client/blob/master/src/probes/hello.c]